core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Extended description and updates values for KUDOS communication overhead.

-* Special case when non-CAPABLE devices may operate in FS Mode.
+* Introduce special case when non-CAPABLE devices may operate in FS Mode.

-* Parameter for signaling KUDOS support when using the ACE OSCORE profile.
+* Add parameter for signaling KUDOS support when using the ACE OSCORE profile.

+* Enable using the reverse message flow for peers that are only CoAP servers.

+* Mechanism for signaling KUDOS support in the ACE OSCORE profile.

+* Further clarifications about achieving key confirmation and deletion of old contexts.

+* Restructure distribution of content about FS and no-FS mode.

+* Warn of consequences of running KUDOS with insufficient margin.

+* Stressed usefulness of core.kudos for safe KUDOS requests without side effects.

 ## Version -07 to -08 ## {#sec-07-08}